 - Wall: Either upper or lower level, the position points to the source of the moisture.
 If the roof is leaking you are most likely going to have mould develop on the upper part of the wall, if it is a leaking bathroom pipe, the mould spot will be close to it.

 - Behind furniture: In a generally damp room, moisture gets trapped behind wardrobes or bookshelves.
-These areas don’t get much air circulation so it is very easy for mould to develop in these places.
+These areas don’t get much air circulation, so it is effortless for mould to develop in these places.